-*These are organisations that:
+*NIHR non-commercial partners are organisations that:

-- Award research funds as a result of open competition across England with high quality peer review
+- award research funds as a result of open competition across England with high quality peer review

 Potentially eligible studies

-- Funded by overseas charities
+- Low priority for overseas charities

-- Other local service evaluations
+- other local service evaluations

-- Do not have full research funding
+- do not have full research funding

 - are funded by training awards that are not part of the recognised research career pathway